-The proponent should identify the need for the project, alternative means to carrying out the project that are technically and economically feasible and the environmental
+The proponent should identify the need for the project, alternative means to carrying out the project that are technically and economically feasible and the environmental effects of any such means.

 The proponent should indicate all decision making processes and supporting rationales, including how the proponent reached conclusions concerning significance of environmental impacts, mitigation of adverse environmental impacts and determining the likelihood of occurrence of significant adverse environmental effects.